MoveGB/personal-development/frameworks/marketing.md

           - "Helps others make their own decisions."
           - "Gets buy-in for their goals."
           - "Guides others' work when needed; looks for ways to help other people in the team to really shine and develop their own skills."
-          - "Acts as a role-model or mentor."
+          - "Acts as a role-model or coach."
           - "Gives useful feedback to those around them."
       - level: 6
         criteria: